Garlic, the “voodoo bulb” – love it or hate it (part 4)

-Though still further studies are required on the detailed mode of action of antihypertensive effects of garlic, respectively allicin, some studies suggest a possible positive effect on hypertension in organism.
+Though still further studies are required on the detailed mode of action of antihypertensive effect of garlic, respectively allicin, some studies suggest a possible positive effect on hypertension in organism.

 Treatments with S-1-propenylcysteine (S1PC, a key constituent of aged garlic extract) showed decreasing effects on the systolic blood pressure in hypertensive rats.